Blog – Posted on Monday, Jan 13

 13. Start Finishing: How to Go from Idea to Done by Charlie Gilkey ⭐ Indie Spotlight

 How many of us have big ideas that we never seem to get to?
 (If only we could find the time and energy to follow them through, if only we had the money to invest in it, if only there weren’t other obligations getting in our way.)
 Everyone has big dreams, but making them actually happen?
 Now, there’s the part we all have trouble with.

 Until now.
 In Start Finishing, Gilkey will take you through his 9-step method to take turn your ideas into projects, and give you the tools you need to break those projects down into achievable tasks.
 Chock-full of actionable tips and advice, this book doesn’t just give you inspirational speeches and leave you to figure out how to apply those principles to your life.
 Instead, it presents to you concrete solutions for just about every part of the process, from building a team of supporters, to identifying and working through “drag points,” all the way to a strong and successful completion of your goal.
-If you’ve ever struggled to see things through to the end, this is one book you’ll want to get started on immediately.
+If you’ve ever struggled to see things through to the end, this is one self-help book you’ll want to get started on immediately.

 Check out what Reedsy Discovery reviewer Bridget Doshi has to say about Start Finishing: How to Go from Idea to Done!

 14. Find Your Artistic Voice: The Essential Guide to Working Your Creative Magic by Lisa Congdon

 In any artistic field, you’re told that it’s important to have a “voice” — a style that is distinctly your own, that anyone familiar with your work can recognize.
 But how do you establish that?
 And what if you feel like you don’t have anything particularly unique to share?